Like the violin,

 of the executioner.
 In this case Sylvia Marlowe.

-this context.
+has in this context.
 Hers is a powerful approach, with strength, decisiveness

 and precision.
 Those are the attributes of her artistry.
 Her pursuit